-Fashion, Retail & Merchandising Graduate Programs & Schools
+Degrees in Fashion, Retail & Merchandising Graduate Schools Programs

 Are you drawn to an education in the business side of fashion?
 Do you have an eye for style?
 If so, fashion graduate programs could lead to a variety of careers within the fashion industry.

 Fashion graduate programs may be available in a variety of specialties and at the doctorate, masters and certificate levels.
 Each may focus on a slightly different aspect of the fashion industry and have its own requirements and goals.
 Below is a bit more about two of the most common types of fashion programs: Fashion Merchandising and Fashion Design programs.

 Fashion merchandising programs focus on the business aspects of the fashion industry, combining a love for the artistic and design aspects with the ability to promote and generate revenues.
 Fashion merchandising courses may touch on topics such as branding, product development and fashion technologies.

 For example, a Masters in Fashion Merchandising program could be a great way to explore the entire apparel value chain and develop managerial, as well, as artistic skills and knowledge.
 These programs typically require a bachelors degree and 1-2 year of full time study.
 Consider Masters in Fashion Merchandising programs such as the Master of Science in Fashion Design Management or Master of Science in Global Fashion Enterprise.

 Fashion design programs, on the other hand, may be what you traditionally think of when considering fashion.
 These fashion graduate programs may help students develop their artistic knowledge and learn to create textiles, clothing and more.
 Most fashion design programs have an area of emphasis, matching a specific type of design.
 Jewelry design and textile design are just a few examples.